-Strengthening Capacities of Vulnerable People in the Netherlands Since 2008
+Projects Empowerment of Vulnerable People in The Netherlands

-The first stage of the social quality oriented project of the ‘Impuls Academic collaboration Center at Radboud University Medical Centre in Nijmegen aims to be a strength-oriented recovery program for people who are in multi-problematic situations and who therefore risk becoming isolated.
+The first stage of the social quality oriented project of the ‘Impuls Academic collaboration Center at Radboud University Medical Center in Nijmegen’ aims to be a strength-oriented recovery program for people who are in multi-problematic situations and who therefore risk becoming isolated.
 It is called ‘Pathways to Empowerment’ (PTE), currently applied in 75 Dutch Care Organizations.
 This PTE concerns threatened women, young and old homeless people, refugees, addicts, ex-prisoners, vulnerable citizens in neighborhoods.
 The aim is to restore their own capacities to enhance the quality of their everyday life that they themselves desire in order to have a chance, like every citizen, to play a responsible role in society and to belong to it.
 It is in theoretical sense based on the theory of the constitutional factors of social quality and its approach.